-I received my MSc from Queen Marys University of London in 2014, where my master project “Microphone Bleed Reduction and Dereverberation” was undertaken as part of the Audio Engineering research group within the Center for Digital Music.
-During this time I became involved in a number of projects including
+I received my MSc from Queen Marys University of London in 2014, where my master project “Microphone Bleed Reduction and Dereverberation” was undertaken as part of the Audio Engineering research group within the Centre for Digital Music.

 I grew up Edinburgh and graduated from Edinburgh University with a BSc in Artificial Intelligence and Computer Science in 2011.
 During my time at Edinburgh, I focused on Audio Processing, Intelligent System and Autonomous Networks.
 Despite this, I spent the majority of my time in theatre and live events, working on technical production, set construction, event management and design.
 This inspired my MSc project, which was titled “Beat Tracking with Style Specific Heuristics”.
 Essentially, applications of real time beat tracking within live event production include synchronisation of lighting and sound, ideally with near-zero latency.
 This project was deemed a success when I identified that music genre classification could improve existing beat tracking algorithms, particularly when trying to identify beats within Jazz Music.